Level 2 Certificate in Awareness of Mental Health Problems

 Applicants aged 19-23 are only eligible if they have already achieved a full Level 2 qualification or equivalent.
 Please contact us for clarification if required.

 Applicants aged 24+ do not require any prior academic qualifications, but do need to meet the required standard of English skills.
-Applicants must have lived in the EU for the last three years, currently reside in England, with a postcode outside of London, Greater Manchester, Liverpool City, Cambridge & Peterborough, Tees Valley, and the West Midlands.
+Applicants must have lived in the UK for the last three years, currently reside in England, with a postcode outside of London, Greater Manchester, Greater London, Liverpool, Tees Valley Cambridgeshire and Peterborough, West Midlands, South Yorkshire, West Yorkshire, Wets of England, Newcastle Upon Tyne, North Tyneside and Northumberland.
 Please contact providers in your local area for alternative options.